 - The National Domestic Violence Helpline, if you are experiencing or are worried about domestic violence: 0808 2000 247

-The following policy was agreed at the Parochial Church Council (PCC) meeting held on 9 July 2019.
+The following policy was adopted at the Parochial Church Council (PCC) meeting held on 16 November 2021.

 In accordance with the Church of England Safeguarding Policy our Church is committed to: